dawu76/investment-research-notes/investing-quant/funds/README.md

 - Tax implications: You could generate a roughly 12% annual “yield” on your stock portfolio simply by selling 1% of your holdings every month.
 The proceeds would be taxable at the maximum capital-gains rate of about 20% (or would even reduce your tax bill if you sell positions at a loss).
 With covered-call funds, on the other hand, dividend distributions can be taxed at ordinary-income rates of up to approximately 40%, whereas stock dividends are typically taxed at half that rate or less.

+---

+### High-yield debt

+$PFL - [Seeking Alpha](https://archive.is/uJ6pM): PFL: A Few Reasons I Think Its Next Move Will Be Higher
+- sector exposures: 43% in in high-yield credit, 15% in non-US developed, 10% in US government-related, 9.7% in mortgage bonds (mostly non-agency), 7.2% in EMs, 6.8% in IG credit, 2.1% in CMBS, 1.9% in munincipal
+- Thesis: "if we are at "peak" levels now, that bodes especially well for high yield credit and PLF by extension since it owns a lot of that type of debt."
+During the past few decades, this is an area that out-performed consistently after the central bank (the Fed) pauses its rate hiking.
+Also, it sits just over NAV - so those who prefer a discount may not love it - but it is still very reasonable.
+- Counter-arguments: "PFL is not earning enough in income to cover its current stated distribution level.
+Its coverage metrics are weak and the inverted yield curve continues to punish highly leveraged funds like PFL and others."